Raw Carrot Salad with Baharat and Fresh Mint

 Raw Carrot Salad with Baharat Seasoning and Fresh Mint

 There are so many fabulous spice blends.
-Each varies slightly depending on their region and the country.
-Tunisia, Algeria, and Morocco each have a different Raz al Hanout.
-The Middle East’s Baharat, translated as ‘spices’, comes in many disguises.
-Lebanon has Severn Spice, Palestine Nine Spice, India Garam Masala, and Herbs de Provence from France.
-The list is endless!
+Each varies slightly depending on the region and the country.
+Tunisia, Algeria, and Morocco each have a different Ras el Hanout.
+Baharat, meaning ‘spices’, originates from the Middle East.
+Lebanon has Seven Spices, Palestine has Nine Spices, India has Garam Masala, and France has Herbs de Provence.
+The list is endless.
 However, these blends are used similarly as a go-to seasoning and starting point for many traditional meals.

 Baharat Spice Mix

-Raw Carrot Salad with Baharat Seasoning and Fresh Mint: although a Moroccan-inspired salad, I have chosen, Baharat.
-It is zesty, earthy, warm, and aromatic; delicious with lamb, but I love to use it with vegetables.
-Its Moroccan cousin, Raz al Hanout, tends to have added ginger, turmeric, and allspice.
-Both are wonderfully exotic, with the usual mix of peppercorns, cumin, coriander, cinnamon, cloves etc. In contrast, Baharat is more ‘paprikery’, often with saffron, rosebuds, dried lime, and star anise.
+Although this is a Moroccan-inspired salad, I have chosen Baharat.
+It is zesty, earthy, warm, and aromatic; it pairs deliciously with lamb, but I particularly enjoy using it with vegetables.
+Its Moroccan cousin, Ras el Hanout, tends to have added ginger, turmeric, and allspice.
+Both are wonderfully aromatic, featuring the usual blend of peppercorns, cumin, coriander, cinnamon, and cloves.
+However, Baharat is more ‘paprikery’, often with saffron, rosebuds, dried lime, and star anise.

 Raw Carrot Salad Ingredients

-Traditional Morrocan carrot salad uses cooked, not raw, carrots with cumin, coriander, paprika, and fresh coriander.
-This raw carrot version is quick, easy to make, and a great addition to any meal.
-I paired it with cold chicken and cottage cheese for lunch when tasting for this post.
+Traditional Moroccan carrot salad features cooked, not raw, carrots, along with cumin, coriander, paprika, and fresh coriander.
+This raw carrot version is quick and easy to make, making it a great addition to any meal.
+When tasting for this post, I paired it with cold chicken and cottage cheese for lunch.
 Perfect.

 As I am bending the rules here, feel free to improvise, add some currants, diagonally slice spring onions, and swap the baharat for cumin, coriander, and a pinch of sweet paprika.
 Use toasted flaked almonds instead of pine nuts.

-This is the first in a series of posts exploring ‘Eat the Rainbow’, a more fun way to approach healthy and happy eating.😉 .
-Keep an eye on our page and follow us on socials, so you do not miss these fantastic recipes.
+This is the first in a series of posts exploring ‘Eat the Rainbow’, a fun approach to healthy and happy eating. 😉 Keep an eye on our page and follow us on socials so you do not miss these fantastic recipes.

 We have loads more delicious salad recipes ready for you to enjoy.